-The music John William Coltrane wasn’t just a mere passion for his loyal fans; it was a religious experience.
+The music of John William Coltrane wasn’t just a mere passion for his loyal fans; it was a religious experience.
 Doors drummer John Densmore said he can still feel the energy Coltrane poured into his live performances, an energy he’d never felt before and hasn’t since.
 His shows became something of a holy ritual for his most passionate stans, who developed a cult-like devotion to their “jazz messiah,” as the historical marker on his birthplace in Hamlet, North Carolina, proclaims him to be.
 Since his death in 1967, the worship of Coltrane has gone from metaphoric to literal, as he’s been ordained by the Saint John Coltrane African Orthodox Church.

 Relative to his peers, Coltrane had little interest in hyping his personal story.
 He didn’t leave behind a salacious autobiography or hundreds of bombastic interviews, like his counterpart on the trumpet, Miles Davis.
 He was quiet and reserved, modest and thoughtful.
 If you were fortunate enough to be in his presence, you may not have even heard his voice.